Diezthunderlance/webapi-app/README.md

   **DTOs:**
   - The way that I handle object mapping feels like it could run into issues of readability in the future.
 Even with my website having only basic features, the current organizational structure feels like it is lacking, and it could be unclear which DTO to use in a given situation to someone other than me.
   - (see [DatingApp.API/Dtos](DatingApp.API/Dtos))
   - Is there any practice I can employ to ensure better maintainability for the future?
+(Note that I am already using autoMapper.)

   **UserParams:**
   - Currently, it seems like there is really tight coupling regarding user filter parameters.
 In addition, it appears that scalability will also be an issue the more filters there are.